-There’s a French term for paintings that appear to emerge from the frame: a “trompe d’oeil”– literally, a trick of the eye.
+There’s a French term for paintings that appear to emerge from the frame: “trompe l’oeil”– literally, trick the eye.
 Is XR the most masterful of trickery, designed to fool our brains?
 Or, is it something that we ride, quite willingly, knowing that it’s a ride?
 There’s a book by Orhan Pamuk, award-winning author of Snow, called The Naive and Sentimental Novelist.
-He says that writers can either be naive, following along, immersed in the world of their characters, or they can be sentimental, observing themselves and their characters and story design through a distanced lens, pulling back from scenes so that they can evaluate them and orchestrate them.
+He says that writers can either be naive, following along, immersed in the world of their characters, or they can be sentimental, observing themselves and their characters and their story design through a distanced lens, pulling back from scenes so that they can evaluate them and orchestrate them.

 The two approaches are ideal complements.
-On one hand, we can be sentimental, evaluating the design, and using a mix of quantitative and qualitative data to inform the choices we make.
+On one hand, we can be sentimental, evaluating the design and using a mix of quantitative and qualitative data to inform the choices we make.
 We can approach XR by evaluating the tech.
 We can marvel at the fidelity, the graphics, how the creators pulled something off with 6 degrees of freedom.
 We think about the code, we think about the engineering, we think about everything that leads to the experience yet has nothing to do with being a part of the experience itself.
 We think about the ingredients in the chocolate before indulging in simply savoring the flavor.

 XR can do this in a way that strikes at the heart of things.
 Poetry does this, too.
 It’s the distilled form, and can reflect the emotional resonance, the motivation underneath the experience.
-It’s the reason for having XR Collaboration in the first place.
-Even as we are invited closer to ourselves in XR, we can lose our self-consciousness, transcending even some limiting social constructs of identity.
+It’s the reason for XR collaboration in the first place.
+Even as we are invited closer to ourselves in XR, we can lose our self-consciousness, transcending social constructs of identity.
 We understand and reach each other in different ways.
 To fully capture this duality of feeling both sentimental and naive, why not jump in and try an XR collaboration experience for yourself?
 Catch yourself evaluating.
 And catch yourself letting go.

 It might be hard to imagine what this would look and feel like until you gather with a group in an XR environment.
 In the most basic sense, there is profound opportunity for greater power in XR collaboration because of how humans feel when they are connected in an experience across perceived boundaries.
 We can lose ourselves in XR, and that’s a rare gift and something psychological that cannot be underestimated for its potential.